henricl/Eye-Assesment-Web-App-with-LLM-integration/README.md

 The system integrates multiple safety layers to reduce the risk of unsafe medical advice.

-The goal is to explore how LLM-based systems can assist with symptom triage while maintaining responsible AI behavior.
+The goal of the project is to explore how LLM-based systems can assist with symptom triage while maintaining responsible AI behavior.

 ---